 Formulations recommended in Pradara:

-1. Pushyanuga choorna – Widely used herbal powder, useful in relieving any type of discharge, also useful in diarrhea.
+1. Pushyanuga choorna – Widely used herbal powder, useful in relieving any type of discharge, also useful in diarrhoea.

 2. Jeerakavalehya – herbal jam prepared with cumin seeds